-The production was directed by Sarah Balli, a senior art major and member of Alpha Psi Omega, the national theatre honorary society on Southeastern’s campus.
+The production’s director by Sarah Balli, a senior art major and member of Alpha Psi Omega, the national theatre honorary society on Southeastern’s campus.
 “Directing is kind of my passion, and I thoroughly enjoy every aspect of the process,” she said.
 “The long hours of rehearsal have definitely paid off, and I’m so proud of the girls.”

 Aside from directing, Balli was also the scenographer, assistant sound designer, dramaturg and graphic designer.
 Furthermore, this play is more than just a gratifying opportunity for her; it is part of her senior thesis which is essential for her undergraduate career.
 “I took many responsibilities for this production in order to truly connect with my cast mates and crew members,” she said.
-“They immediately understood what I was looking for, and worked incredibly hard to bring it to life.”
+“They immediately understood what I was looking for and worked incredibly hard to bring it to life.”

-The play was a turning point for the Southeastern theatre department as it was the first show since Fences in 2010 to focus on and star an African-American cast, which is one of the reasons why Balli decided to helm the project.
+The play was a turning point for Southeastern as it was the first show since Fences in 2010 to focus on and star an African-American cast, which is one of the reasons why Balli decided to helm the project.
 “It’s time we bring more shows with diversity back to Southeastern,” she said.
 “There are so many talented students who deserve a fair chance no matter the color of their skin.”

 “When I was cast as the Lady in Purple, it was an absolute dream come true,” said Shelly Sneed, a senior general studies major with a concentration in theatre.
-“Being involved in this show was a blessing, and this is now my favorite character I have played in my history with the Southeastern theatre department.”
+“Being involved in this show was a blessing, and this is now my favorite character I have played in my history with the Southeastern.”
 Other cast members included Taylor Bennett as the Lady in Yellow, Jordin Jones as the Lady in Red and Breyanna Johnson as the Lady in Orange.

-Originally, the production was to be performed on the last week of September, but in order to give the ladies more time to rehearse, they delayed it to the first week of October.
+Originally, the production was to be performed on the last week of September, but in order to give the women more time to rehearse, they delayed it to the first week of October.
 “We knew pushing the show back would upset a lot of people, but it had to be done,” said Katy Baronich, Alpha Psi Omega alumnae and stage manager for the show.
 “We had a limited amount of time to put everything together; it was a hasty decision and we sincerely apologize to everyone who made arrangements.”

 Some people in the audience were so moved by the play and reacted with laughter, tears and applause.
 “I was crying from beginning to end because everything was so moving,” said Shirley Mier, costume construction crew member and vice president of Alpha Psi Omega.
 “I’m glad I was able to contribute to this production, and I’m proud of my little ones who were in the show.”